How to Convert Your 401(k) to a Gold Investment

 Finally, you can opt for an indirect rollover.
 This involves transferring money from one retirement plan to another retirement plan within the same employer.
 This process usually takes place over a period of time.
 Once the money is transferred, you can access it immediately.

-See also What is a Self-Directed Gold IRA and How Can It Help You?
+See also What Are The Benefits of Self-Directed Gold IRA

 The best thing to remember when choosing a rollover method is that each route offers unique pros and cons.
 If you choose to go with a hybrid rollover, make sure you understand what you are getting yourself into.
 Otherwise, you could end up regretting your decision down the road.